harper-rhett/harp-engine/docs/particles/particles.md

 fireworks.SpawnParticle(firework);
 ```

 This example is ripped directly from one of the examples hosted on GitHub.
-It is firework shell, and is simply shot upwards at an angle to explode into more particles.
 Let's break it down step-by-step:

 - `ConicDirection` Initializer: Perhaps in need of a name revision, this sets the direction of particles to a upwards cone with an arc of 30 degrees.
 - `SetSpeed` Initializer: Having the direction set in the previous step, this initializer launches the particles in their existing direction.